LaibaSiddique-GW/CSCI3411_Lab3_faux_s/README.md

 Please answer the following questions:

 - **Q1:** What happens when you run the system using polling?
+	- Each letter for the output is print out at split intervals with large gaps of time inbetween (for boop).
+	- Each letter for the output is print out at split intervals with small gaps of time inbetween (for memes).
+It feels like its geoing faster or at least more waork is getting done at a smaller time (for memes), with only meme work being done.
 - **Q2:** What happens when you run the system using interrupts?
+	- For boop, there is a quick gap of time very other __ are being printed (and a lot of __ work being done in between), then the leter is print out, in a cycle.
+	- For memes, there is a quick span where __ work is done, then memes start being rinted out and no other work is done.
 - **Q3:** How can you explain the difference?
 	Please be specific.

+	-
 - **Q4:** A famous google interview question: How can you tell by which way a stack grows in C on your architecture?
 	Brainstorm this as a group and test it out.
 	Use what you learned from that exercise to figure out which stack the interrupt handler `dev_isr` is executing on.
 	Explain what you think is happening, and how that is possible?
 	In other words: how are stacks used with signals in Linux?

+	- Create a static variable in main.
+Print out its address.
+Call a function that takes in arguments (pass by value and NOT reference).
+Print out the address of the argument variable.
+Return from here and then main.
+If the aruments (or function variables) have lower number values for their addresses than main, then the stack grows downwards.
+Else, grows upwards.
+	-
 - **Q5:** Use the meme device both modes.
 	What is happening here?
 	What solutions do you foresee?

+	-

 ## DMA